alfredocoj/portfolio/azure/01-static-website/README.md

 Here is how the process works:

 1. Viewer requests website `www.example.com`.
-2, Requets DNS service for Route 53.
+2. The request is routed through Azure Front Door.
-3. If the object is cached already, CloudFront returns the object from the cache to the viewer, otherwise it moves on to step 4.
+3. If the object is cached already, Azure Front Door returns the object from the cache to the viewer, otherwise it moves on to step 4.
-4. CloudFront requests the object from the origin, in this case an S3 bucket.
+4. Azure Front Door requests the object from the origin, in this case, an Azure Storage Account.
-5. S3 returns the object, which in turn causes CloudFront to trigger the origin response event.
+5. The Storage Account returns the object, which in turn causes Azure Front Door to trigger the origin response event.
-6. Our Add Security Headers Lambda function triggers, and the resulting output is cached and served by CloudFront.
+6. The resulting output is cached and served by Azure Front Door.

 ## Project Structure